 - You have been feeding laying chickens your own custom blend of chicken

 feed, and you want to know whether it's really better than commercial

 chicken feed.
 You have the Single-Comb White Leghorn, Barred Plymouth

 Each hen is in a separate cage.
 You feed one hen of each breed your custom

 chicken feed, one hen of each breed gets MightyChik brand chicken feed, and one hen of each breed gets Purina Chicken Chow.
 You count the

 number of eggs each hen lays over a period of 6 months.

-- You are a forensic entomologist, and you wonder whether people who were on antibiotics will be colonized by different species of insects after they die than people not on antibiotics.
+- You are a forensic entomologist, and you wonder whether animals who were on antibiotics will be colonized by different species of insects after they die than animals not on antibiotics.
 You get 11 pigs and put them on 11 different doses of tetracycline for a week, ranging from 0 to 100 mg/day.
 You kill the pigs and put them out in the woods for a week, then sample calliphorid fly maggots from each corpse and count the number in two species: Phaenicia regina and P. cuprina.
 The data range from 34% P. cuprina in the pig given 0 mg tetracycline to 60% P. cuprina in the pig given 100 mg tetracycline/day.
 Which test should you use?

 - You are planning to study the effect of salt on blood pressure by